National Museum Belgrade – Serbian Medieval Art

 SERBIAN ITALO-CRETAN ICONS

-The Italo-Cretan school describes an important school of icon painting, which flourished while Crete was under the Venetian rule, during the late Middle Ages.
-It reached its climax after the fall of Constantinople, when it became the central force in Greek painting during the 15th, the 16th and the 17th centuries.
+The Italo-Cretan school describes an important school of icon painting, which flourished while Crete was under the Venetian rule, during late Middle Ages.
+It reached its climax after the fall of Constantinople, when it became the central force in Greek painting during the 15th, the 16th and the 17th century.

 Serbian Medieval Art